Dicey, six-sided fun 40 years in the making

 Preparing to play the game

-After the installation, it is advisable to connect to Facebook so that you do not lose your game progress if the app is reinstalled.
-If you do not wish to use Facebook, you can also register using a user name and password.
+After the installation, it’s advised to set up an username and password.
 This allows you to use your account on a second device, e.g. a tablet or smartphone as well.

-Share your user name with your friends via text message, e-mail, or WhatsApp so that they can easily find you in the online game via the “Search for players” mode.
+Share your username with your friends via text message, e-mail, or WhatsApp so that they can easily find you in the online game via the ‘Search for opponent’ mode.

 Start a game.
 You may choose from the following game modes: